Skip to content

 Why CNC Prototyping?

-CNC prototype machining produces parts from the same production alloy, held to the same tolerances, with the same surface finish as your eventual production run.
+CNC prototype machining produces parts from the same production alloy, with comparable tolerances and similar surface finishes to your eventual production run.
 Unlike 3D printing, there is no material property gap between prototype and production.
-When your prototype passes functional testing, you know the production part will too — because it is the same process, the same material, and the same dimensional control.
+When your prototype passes functional testing on critical features, you have high confidence in the production part because the material and process fundamentals are the same, even though production-scale fixturing and process controls may differ.

 Section 1 of 6